jonatas/sql-data-science-training/training.md

 3. Practical exercises with the dataset - 1h
 4. Knowledge sharing - 0.5h

-> we can have short stops every hour.
+> we can have short breaks each hour.

 # Introduction